fkromer/eswp3/design_patterns/smart_data_pattern.rst

 ******************

 Idiomatic pattern implements self-checking data types to satisfy defensive programming.
-Adds behavior to the data to ensure that the data’s preconditions and constraints are adhered to (Douglas 2011, page 359).
+Adds behavior to the data to ensure that the data's preconditions and constraints are adhered to (Douglas 2011, page 359).

 :Context: